 3. Guild Wars 2

-This one is a no-brainer, not only was it the most anticipated MMORPG release of this year but Guild Wars 2 is also known for trying to break the mold by doing things differently.
+This one is a no-brainer, not only was it the most anticipated MMORPG release of 2012 but Guild Wars 2 is also known for trying to break the mold by doing things differently.
 First off, there are no regular quests beside the main storyline which has a follow up every two levels or so and leads all the way to the level cap and beyond.
+It is the constant-updates and the living world events that made me include it in this list.

 So how does Guild Wars 2 try and break the mold of the standard MMORPG?
 Instead of offering a load of side quests for the players to level players have to go out there and explore.
 You gain experience points by exploring and finding vistas which are usually reached by doing some sort of platforming.
 Other ways to level include completing hearts(think of these as quests but then in a fixed area usually with various tasks the more you help the more this “heart” meter will fill up and upon maxing it you gain experience and points) and doing dynamic content that happens all over the world.